SS Trebartha: Loss

-Present day
+Status

-The wreck was commercially salvaged around 1950, the explosives used caused the collapse of the tip of the nearby “Poor Man” sea stack.

-The ship’s bell was trawled up around 1999 and auctioned on eBay in 2010.
+The wreck was commercially salvaged around 1950, the explosives used caused the collapse of the tip of the nearby "Poor Man" sea stack.
+The ship's bell was trawled up around 1999 and auctioned on eBay in 2010.

-According to the latest update from the (BSAC) British Sub-Aqua Club 0906, Deeside Sub Aqua Club, who regularly dive the wreck and post wreck condition reports that the steering quadrant is still visible and upright.
+According to the (BSAC) British Sub-Aqua Club 0906, Deeside Sub Aqua Club, which regularly dive the wreck and post wreck condition reports that the steering quadrant is still visible and upright.